js13kGames/triskai-deka-phobia-card-game/README.md

 * FIXED // Incorrect size on mobile - adjust width and height - currently only height is checked
 * FIXED No icons (death, shield) on mobile and mac - change to SVG shapes included in game
 * FIXED // Action timer is not working in Safar web browser on Mac OS - find how to handle / change to regular JS animation or just get rid of the timer

+* Safari - stops after card is selected - the card is not going into the spot.
+Probably something with the animations

 # Credits #